Fate Therapeutics, Inc. (FATE) - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Fate Therapeutics, Inc. (FATE, Financial) Misrepresented the Impact of the Janssen Collaboration Agreement on Fate’s Long-Term Clinical and Commercial Profitability
+What is this Case About: Fate Therapeutics, Inc. (FATE) Misrepresented the Impact of the Janssen Collaboration Agreement on Fate’s Long-Term Clinical and Commercial Profitability

 According to the complaint, on April 2, 2020, Fate announced its entry into a global collaboration and option agreement with Janssen Biotech, Inc., one of the Janssen Pharmaceutical Companies of Johnson & Johnson, for cell-based cancer immunotherapies, under which Fate received a $50 million upfront payment ("Janssen Collaboration Agreement").
 In addition, Fate was eligible for up to $3 billion in various milestone payments and double-digit royalties on any net sales from the collaboration.
 On the news, Fate's stock price jumped 8.8% in trading on April 3, 2020.